Boarding Tuition: $43,000

 Applying for Tuition Assistance

 VVS contracts through School and Student Services (SSS) to process financial aid applications.
 SSS gives us an estimated amount a family can contribute to educational expenses based on the financial information provided in the Parents’ Financial Statement.
 This estimate is a starting point to help us make fair and objective offers of tuition assistance.
+Click here to link to the financial aid application.

 Parents must complete the Parents’ Financial Statement (PFS) by January 15 and submit all supporting documents (including tax returns) by February 15th.
 For families who meet this deadline, we make every effort to communicate decisions about financial aid by March 10.
 PLEASE BE AWARE THAT WE WILL CONTINUE TO ACCEPT FINANCIAL AID APPLICATIONS AFTER THESE DEADLINE DATES AS WELL.